Billy Idol: Artistry

 Billy Idol established himself in the late-1970s London punk scene as the frontman of Generation X, a band criticized as too "poppy."
-AllMusic critic Greg Adams labeled their self-titled debut album as "bubblegum punk", while their second album, Valley of the Dolls has a glam punk sound, influenced by progressive rock, and Bruce Springsteen's mid-1970s work.
+AllMusic critic Greg Adams labelled their self-titled debut album as "bubblegum punk", while their second album, Valley of the Dolls has a glam punk sound, influenced by progressive rock, and Bruce Springsteen's mid-1970s work.
 After renaming to Gen X and going in a more new wave direction on their third album, Kiss Me Deadly, the band released the single "Dancing with Myself", an early example of Idol incorporating dance and pop into his music.
 The song was a commercial disappointment, and the band disbanded soon after.

 The musical style of Idol's solo career is a blend of pop hooks, punk attitude, and dance beats, described as dance-punk, dance-rock, glam punk, glam rock, hard rock, new wave, pop-punk, pop rock, post-punk, and power pop.
-Rolling Stone critic Johnathan Taylor labeled his debut EP and solo release, Don't Stop, as dance-rock, but on his self-titled debut album, he transitioned to "mainstream power rock" with vocals reminiscent of Bruce Springsteen, Lou Reed and Dave Clark.
+Rolling Stone critic Johnathan Taylor labelled his debut EP and solo release, Don't Stop, as dance-rock, but on his self-titled debut album, he transitioned to "mainstream power rock" with vocals reminiscent of Bruce Springsteen, Lou Reed and Dave Clark.
 His second album, Rebel Yell, is a mix of hard rock, new wave and pop, cementing Idol as a "punk-pop star", according to AllMusic critic Matt Collar.
 He retained this sound into the early 1990s, but experimented with other genres, such as synth-pop in "Eyes Without a Face" (1984) and jazz in "Endless Sleep" (1990).

 Idol's biggest change in sound was on Cyberpunk, a techno-rock album based on the cyberdelic subculture of the late 1980s and early 1990s, with synthesised vocals, electronic and industrial elements, looped beats, as well as keyboard riffs.
 Devil's Playground, his first album in 12 years, has a more hard rock-oriented style, while keeping up with pop-punk bands, such as Green Day and Sum 41.
 Since then, he's returned to a sound more reminiscent of his 1980s work, combining new wave and hard rock on his two most recent albums, Kings & Queens of the Underground and Dream Into It.
 The latter is his second concept album, and has elements of soft rock and grunge.